Treatment for Vestibular Dysfunction

 The VRT program includes a series of habituation exercises, such as jumping, sitting up and rapidly lying down, and spinning in circles.
 In addition to habituation exercises, vestibular rehabilitation patients are given eye exercises to retrain the vestibular ocular reflex, an adjustment controlled by the inner ear that ensures the eye keep the field of vision steady while the person is in motion.
 Eye exercises may involve moving the head from side to side or up and down repeatedly while focusing on a specific target in order to help steady the patient’s gaze.

 The VRT exercise program is specifically built so that it can be performed at home.
 The better the patient complies with the home exercise program, the better the outcome and the quicker the rehabilitation.

 Thanks to VRT, the vast majority of patients (80%) will experience a decrease in symptoms.

 Our helpful, knowledgeable staff is always here to answer any questions you may have.
 Contact Brain Vision Institute to schedule a consultation with our neuro-optometrist.
-If you’ve tried other types of therapies and nothing has worked, it’s time to see what Dr. Ingryd Lorenzana can do for you.Our practice serves patients from Northwest Suburbs of Chicago, Schaumburg, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.
+If you’ve tried other types of therapies and nothing has worked, it’s time to see what Dr. Ingryd Lorenzana can do for you.Our practice serves patients from Northwest Suburbs of Chicago, South Barrington, Hoffman Estates, and Arlington Heights, Illinois and surrounding communities.

 - Agrawal Y, Carey JP, Della Santina CC, Schubert MC, Minor LB.
 Disorders of balance and vestibular function in US adults.
 Arch Intern Med.
 2009;169(10): 938-944.